How Do RC Helicopters And Quadcopters Work?

 RC helicopters achieve flight through the rotation of its rotor blades.
 By adjusting the pitch of the blades, the pilot can control the lift and thrust of the helicopter.
 The rotor blades spin at high speeds, creating the necessary downward force to lift the aircraft off the ground.

-See also How Do I Capture Aerial Photos And Videos With An RC Aircraft?
+See also How Do I Choose The Right Propellers For My RC Aircraft?

 Stability